NalleBerg/IPGUI/README.md

 If you are not on internet you will get a warning, so it speeds up troubleshooting.

 Future plans:

 This application is finished!

 I might work on it later, but I have no plans as of now.
-This is a program that does one thing only.
+This is a program that does one thing only - handle the IP address.